-All features or periods of time shorter than 5 time units (5 months in case of monthly data) join the rough (residuals) eliminating random noise and the effect of outliers.
+All features or period of time shorter than 5 time units (5 months in case of monthly data) join the rough (residuals) eliminating random noise and the effect of outliers.
 The residuals are stationary (constant in the mean) and represent the natural variability of the measured parameter, in addition to the stochastic and the sampling uncertainties.
 First, the above obtained 'rough' (R1(t)) is processed and outliers are defined by the previously described innerfence criteria and subsequently removed.
-The outlier-free series is then subject to tests for randomness of median, sign and Box-Pierce tests to check if no pattern remains in the noise such as trend and periodicity.
+The outlier-free series is then subject to tests for randomness of median, sign and Box-Pierce tests to check if no pattern remains in the noise as trend, periodicity and autocorrelation, respectively using tests for randomness.
 Autocorrelation is not studied for WFD surveillance monitoring data.
 Finally, the statistical distribution of the outlier-free noise is described by the above mentioned summary statistics.

 Second, the 'smooth' (S1(t)) is processed to model trend, cycle and periodicity.
-In order to capture the seasonal periodicity in the 5RSSH smoothed data, the cycle and trend components are removed with a moving average smoother having the length of one year.
-In this way the 5RSSH 'smooth' (S1(t)) is further
+In order to capture the seasonal periodicity in the 5RSSH smoothed data, can be made stationary by removing the cycle and trend components with a moving average smoother having the length of one year.
+In this way the 5RSSH